 The Mall Sun Lounge, as I think it is a classic design and very comfy and relaxing.

-DDA Seats, Benches and Tables as these care for disabled people and provide facilities for them to enjoy outdoor life.
+DDA Seats, Benches and Tables as these cater for disabled people.